Dear LANTITE Literacy Students, Australia,

 Students: How do your lessons work if I have coaching and tutoring sessions with you?

 Me: Individually designed and personalised to suit your learning needs.
-I give you plenty of strategies (covering reading comprehension, grammar, punctuation, spelling and vocabulary) to equip you to answer questions well, no matter what question you are given in the exam.
+I provide plenty of strategies (covering reading comprehension, grammar, punctuation, spelling and vocabulary) to equip you to answer questions well, no matter what question you are given in the exam.

-Students: I have not completed any homework you (as my tutor) hav set me, ready for this lesson.
+Students: I have not completed any homework you (as my tutor) have set for me, ready for this lesson.
 Does this matter?
 Should I still have a lesson today?

 Me: Absolutely!
 There’s always concepts I can teach you, regardless of how much homework you have done.
 I do recommend completing homework, if you can, but I can still coach and tutor you quite effectively, no matter how much homework you have completed.